-Companies with strong business credit files can reap many benefits, because a business credit file helps convey a company’s image to others.
-For small businesses and startups especially, establishing a reputation can be an onerous task, but by establishing a reputation with a strong business credit file, entrepreneurs can actually solve many problems at once.
-Besides helping to establish a reputation, a business credit file can aid funding and contracting efforts, as well as help manage business risk and cash flow.
+Companies with strong business credit files can reap many benefits, because a business credit file helps convey a company’s reputation.
+For small businesses and startups especially, building a reputation can be an onerous task, but by helping impact a company reputation with a strong business credit file, entrepreneurs can actually solve many problems at once.
+Besides helping to establish a reputation, potentially building a business credit file can aid funding and contracting efforts, as well as help manage business risk and cash flow.

 Because of how important your company’s business credit profile and overall reputation are, adhering to a good credit-building strategy can play a huge role in how your business is perceived by other industry professionals and corporate peers.
 The owners of Bjork Construction, a family-run residential and commercial construction company, know that relationships are the key to growing their business.

 “Our success is based on the relationships that we are able to keep throughout the years, as well as establishing new relationships based on the credibility that strong business credit has helped us show,” explains Jean Bjork, President of Bjork Construction.

 Get started with these tips for potentially building a strong business credit file and reputation.

 Key Components of a Good Credit-Building Strategy

 1. A Consistent Business Identity

 If you want your business to be viewed as a professional entity, then you should create a consistent identity.
 This means using the same business name, address, and phone number on all of your correspondence, invoicing, and marketing materials.
 Doing so will also help separate your personal identity from your business identity and help the business credit bureaus keep more up-to-date files on your company.

 2. Obtain a Dun & Bradstreet D-U-N-S® Number